chahatdeep/dotfiles/README.md

         sudo apt-get install android-tools-adb android-tools-fastboot
         ```
 2. Configure the drone:
-    1. Make sure ADB works: connect your platform with a micro usb cable and type in console:
+    1. **Make sure ADB works: connect your platform with a micro usb cable and type in console**:
         ```
         adb devices
         ```